 Legoland Discovery Centre

-Legoland Discovery Centre, located around Sony Film Centre will delight any kid.
-It is a good way to spend couple of hours and give your child a break after a historic walk or a visit to few museums.
+Legoland Discovery Centre, located in Sony Film Centre delighted both of them.
+After all, they had over four million LEGO blocks at their disposal.
+It is a good way to spend a couple of hours and give your child a break after a historic walk or a visit to a few museums.

 Sea Life Berlin